open-data-fabric/open-data-fabric/rfcs/014-minimize-offset-scanning.md

 ## Reference-level explanation
 The `AddData` and `ExecuteQuery` events will add a new `prevOffset` property to represent last offset of the previous data slice.
 It Must be equal to the last non-empty `outputData.offsetInterval.end`.

 The `InputSlice` will no longer use closed `[start, end]` intervals for `blockInterval` and `offsetInterval`.
-The new schema will use what are essentially half-open intervals where starting point will always be carried across all transaction, even if the interval itself is empy.
+The new schema will use what are essentially half-open intervals where starting point will always be carried across all transaction, even if the interval itself is empty.

 Proposed schema:
 ```json